mrdrbob/parse-ls/README.md

 `maybe ()` - Makes the preceding rule optional.
 If the rule doesn't match, a success result with a null value is returned.

-`except (rule)` - Accepts a rule as an argument, and matches anything that doesn't match that rule.
+`invert (rule)` - Inverts a rule, accepting anything that doesn't match the rule.

-`do-until (rule)` - Accepts a rule as an argument, and matches anything until that rule matches, and returns the results in an array.

 `expect-end ()` - A rule that expects the input to be at the end.
 It succeeds if the input is at the end, otherwise fails.

 `end ()` -  Convenience method to tack on to a rule chain to ensure input is completely consumed.